Liz’s safe and foolproof method to get rid of head lice

 How to get rid of head lice

-Of course, one of the key things is to prevent their return and there are few things more annoying than children getting re-infested as they sit with their heads together at school.
 Contrary to popular belief, head lice don’t hop or fly – they are transferred by direct head-to-head contact.
 They love clean hair, so the chances are your children will catch them at some stage.
 Tying hair back helps, but it’s hard to stop small children sharing their ‘friends’, especially at school when heads huddle over a work project or during play.
-But once you’ve invested in your Nitty Gritty comb and bottle of favourite hair conditioner, at least you have a simple, quick, inexpensive and foolproof method to say no to nits.
+Once you’ve invested in your Nitty Gritty comb and bottle of favourite hair conditioner, at least you have a simple, quick, inexpensive and foolproof method to say no to nits.

 - Head lice don’t hop or fly – they are transferred by direct head-to-head contact and tying hair back can help prevent children from sharing their ‘friends’